Val Romney

 Valentine Romney (1718 – December 1773) was an English cricketer who played during the 1740s.
-Considered a specialist batsman, he was mainly associated with Kent sides but also played for England sides.
+A top-class player, he made numerous appearances in historically important matches, both eleven-a-side and single wicket.
+Apparently a specialist batsman, he was mainly associated with Sevenoaks and Kent, but he also played for England teams.
 Information about his career is limited by a lack of surviving data, although he is known to have made 11 single wicket and 14 eleven-a-side appearances between 1743 and 1751.
+Romney was noted for his leadership, and described by James Love as a "mighty" player.
+(Note: Matches at this time were played on rudimentary pitches with a two-stump wicket.
+The batter used a curved bat and the bowler delivered the ball with an underarm action by bowling it all along the ground.
+The sport underwent an evolutionary change in the 1760s when bowlers began pitching the ball, still using an underarm action, and the modern straight bat was introduced in response.)
+(Note: Scorecard data till at least 1825 was never comprehensive, especially the dismissal information: bowling analyses lacked balls bowled and runs conceded; bowlers were not credited with wickets when the batsman was caught or stumped; in many matches, the means of dismissal were omitted.)

 Cricket career

 First mention

-The first definite mention of Val Romney is dated 11 July 1743, when he took part in a single wicket "threes" match at the Artillery Ground and the six players were stated to be "the best in England".
-They were William Hodsoll, John Cutbush and Romney playing as Three of Kent; and Richard Newland, William Sawyer and John Bryant playing as Three of All-England.
+The first definite mention of Val Romney is dated 11 July 1743, when he took part in a single wicket "threes" match at the Artillery Ground, and the six players were stated to be "the best in England".
+They were William Hodsoll, John Cutbush, and Romney playing as Three of Kent; and Richard Newland, William Sawyer, and John Bryant playing as Three of England.
 Hodsoll and Newland were the captains.
 Kent won by 2 runs.
-The London Evening Post says the crowd was computed (sic) to be 10,000.
-A return match was arranged at Sevenoaks Vine on 27 July but "it did not come off".
+The London Evening Post estimated a crowd of 10,000.
+A return match was arranged at Sevenoaks Vine on 27 July, but "it did not come off".